runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## A Very Simple Proof

-A proof obligation in \K is specified exactly like a regular semantic rule.
+A proof obligation in $mathbb{K}$ is specified exactly like a regular semantic rule.

 Just like in a semantic rule, the values mentioned may be symbolic.